-In fiscal 2022, we granted 105 market performance stock units to certain executives.
-The vesting of these awards is contingent upon us meeting certain total shareholder return ("TSR") levels as compared to the Russell 3000 market index over the three years subsequent to grant date.
-The awards vest in three annual tranches and have a maximum potential to vest at 200% and a minimum of 0% based on TSR performance.
+In fiscal 2023, we granted 126 market performance stock units to certain executives.
+The vesting of these awards is contingent upon us meeting certain total shareholder return ("TSR") levels as compared to the Russell 3000 market index over the next three years.
+The awards vest in three annual tranches and have a maximum potential to vest at 200% (252 shares) based on TSR performance.
 The related stock-based compensation expense is determined based on the estimated fair value of the underlying shares on the date of grant and is recognized using the accelerated method over the vesting term.
 The estimated fair value was calculated using a Monte Carlo simulation model.
-The fair value of the awards granted during the year was \$87.74 per share, which approximated the market value of a share of stock at the time of grant.
+The fair value of the awards granted during the year was \$76.48 per unit.
 The awards are included in the restricted stock unit table above.

-In fiscal 2021, we granted 299 market performance stock units to certain executives.
-The vesting of these awards is contingent upon us meeting certain total shareholder return ("TSR") levels as compared to the Russell 3000 market index over the three years subsequent to grant date.
-The awards vest in three annual tranches and have a maximum potential to vest at 200% and a minimum of 0% based on TSR performance.
+In fiscal 2022, we granted 105 market performance stock units to certain executives.
+The vesting of these awards is contingent upon us meeting certain TSR levels as compared to the Russell 3000 market index over the next three years.
+The awards vest in three annual tranches and have a maximum potential to vest at 200% (210 shares) based on TSR performance.
 The related stock-based compensation expense is determined based on the estimated fair value of the underlying shares on the date of grant and is recognized using the accelerated method over the vesting term.
 The estimated fair value was calculated using a Monte Carlo simulation model.
-The fair value of the awards granted during the year was \$36.76 per share, which approximated the market value of a share of stock at the time of grant.
+The fair value of the awards granted during the year was \$87.74 per unit.
 The awards are included in the restricted stock unit table above.